Google Translate Disclaimer

 Relocation Benefit of $200 or $300 depending on household size to assist with moving costs due to health and emergencies, evictions for reasons beyond client's control, starting a job outside of the community or finding a more affordable place to live within the Shelter Benefit rates.

-Travel Benefit outside of the community for job interviews or beginning training/employment at pre-determined rates for mileage, meals and shelter.
+Travel Benefit outside of the community for job interviews or commencement of employment at pre-determined rates for mileage, meals and shelter.

 Security Deposit can be provided up to amount of the Shelter Benefit.